o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-o OUTPUT_PATH, --output-path OUTPUT_PATH`**

-  A path to the output file that you want to write the `project_path` key to.
-If not supplied, then  this command uses the input file `C:/Users/USER_NAME/.o3de/Registry/bootstrap.setreg` instead.
+  The path and filename where the `project_path` key is written.
+The file should be located in `<USER_PATH>/.o3de/Registry/` and have the file extension `.setreg`.
+If this parameter is not used, the key is written to `<USER_PATH>/.o3de/Registry/bootstrap.setreg`.

 - **`-f, --force`**